St. Paul on Justification

 Fr.
 Kimel,

 Do you really think that reading St. Paul through Trent is reading St. Paul through a “scholastic procrustean bed”?
 I’m wondering now, whether your “third law” is ad hoc, since it enjoins reading the Scripture through the Fathers, but (apparently) not through Trent.
 The first paragraph in your comment (#6) doesn’t sound at all like your third law.
 You make it seem that Trent is one among many legitimate places from which to approach St. Paul on justification.
-But if Trent 6 is infallible, then wouldn’t it be inappropriate for a Catholic to approach St. Paul as if Trent had not taken place or as if Trent were not infallible?
+But if the canons of Trent 6 are infallible, then wouldn’t it be inappropriate for a Catholic to approach St. Paul as if Trent had not taken place or as if these canons were not infallible?
 Wouldn’t that be analogous to approaching the Old Testament as if Christ had never come?

 The problem here does not become apparent until one attempts to preach the Tridentine ordo salutis.
 It is very difficult not to fall into a enervating moralism